udexon/GEISHA/G0_Jitsi_Meet.md

 - _A Dummy Artificial Intelligence System executes a program faithfully, one instruction after another, just like how a computer would, without making changes._

-Although the statement sounds counterintuitive, it however serves critically as a case 0 in a proof of induction for human level artificial intelligence (HLAI).
+Although the statement above may sound counterintuitive, it however critically serves as a case 0 in a proof of induction for human level artificial intelligence (HLAI).

 <img src="https://github.com/udexon/GEISHA/blob/main/img/GEISHA_G0_A.png" width=600>